ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 today and tomorrow i gotta take my mom to her foot appts, lots of waiting so ill bring a book with me to read

+back to back appts i have to take my mom to today, and the traffic outside is awful but i got my book

 ------------------
 # Oct
 ------------------